Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 0050   00 00 00 00 00 01 ff 38 e5 d5                     .......8..
 ```

-This confirmed that our switch was indeed alive, so now we just needed to find another way in.
+This confirmed that our switch was indeed working correctly, so now we just needed to find another way in.

 # Telnet